 Invitation to a Bonfire, Adrienne Celt

 We highly recommend this seductive, mysterious thriller.
-Celt's masterfully told story about a dangerous love triangle, inspired by the infamous Nabokov marriage, has us counting down until it officially hit bookstores in June 2018.
+Celt's masterfully told story about a dangerous love triangle, inspired by the infamous Nabokov marriage.
 The novel investigates how identity is formed, who to love, and whether to pay the price of happiness, however complicated it may be.

 Grist Mill Road, Christopher J. Yates